mads-hartmann/blog.mads-hartmann.com/_drafts/2018-03-24-famlydev-proxy.md

 colors: pinkred
 ---

-Famlydev has evolved quite a lot since I have [a talk][famlydev-talk] about it last year.
+`famlydev` has evolved quite a lot since I gave [a talk][famlydev-talk] about it last year.
 One of the biggest changes is we've loosened the requirement that everything should run inside of Docker.
 Instead the developer should be able to mix-and-match between having things running on the host, in docker, or in our staging environment.
-To make this possible we run a proxy whoose configuration I'll go through in this blog post.
+To make this possible we run a proxy whose configuration I'll go through in this blog post.

 ## Background

-I alluded to the goal in the in the teaser, but I'll spend a few sentences clearing up the use-case a bit as all of this might be very famly specific 😉
+I alluded to the goal in the in the teaser, but I'll spend a few sentences clearing up the use-case a bit as all of this might be very Famly specific 😉

-Here's a bit from an internal issue on our famlydev repository explaining the need for the proxy.
+All of our services can be configured through environment variables and we use these to configure how the services can find each other - in production we use Kubernetes' DNS based service discovery, e.g. we simply set `FAMLYAPI` to `famlyapi-service` and kubernetes takes takes of the rest.
+During development we used Dockers DNS resolver to achieve the same thing.
+Here's a bit from an internal issue on our `famlydev` repository explaining the need for the proxy.

   > The original vision was that everything would be running inside of Docker
   > so routing could be handled entirely by Dockers DNS server but in practice